kaylacha/finch-robot-project/README.md

 - Creating a user interface to control robot parameters (JFrame, Swing, JavaFX)
 - Implementing multiple modes of operation
 - Adding an obstacle detection and avoidance system

+Our project was based on Squid Game's first game from season 1: Red Light, Green Light.
+The finch acts like the doll and moves its body while flashing either a red or green light.